Do you love Bonsai Plants? Want to showcase them in your home or garden? Here are some Best Trees For Bonsai that you can use!

 Position: Hardy in zone 9, an olive tree can be successfully grown as an indoor plant, but it is best to keep it outdoors in full sun.

 Azalea is a must-have Bonsai and looks unbelievably stunning.
 It is popular for its growth habit and bountiful blooms that come in many different colors, shapes, sizes, and patterns.

 Position: Azalea needs a sunny spot with afternoon shade to produce beautiful blooms.

 Botanical Name: Psidium guajava

 Not very popular, but the guava tree becomes an excellent bonsai and doesn’t require too much care or maintenance.
-It is even possible to make it produce fruits.
+It is one of the Best Bonsai Plants since making it produce fruits is possible.

 Position: The guava is a tropical plant, and therefore, it should be placed outdoors in a sunny location.
 If you live in a temperate region, keep your guava bonsai indoors in winter.